solliancenet/microsoft-mysql-developer-guide/artifacts/06-04-FunctionApp-MSI/README.md

 # Securing Azure Function Apps

-In the previous function apps you embedded the connection information into the function app code.
-As you saw in the traditional deployment models, you removed this information and placed it into Azure Key Vault.
+In the previous function apps the connection information was embedded into the function app code.
+As was covered in the traditional deployment models, it is a best practice to remove this information and place it into Azure Key Vault.
 Here we will utilize the features of Azure to use Managed Identities to connect to the database.

 ## Enable MySQL Azure AD Authentication